Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Not Ignoring Regular Maintenance

 Another important precaution to take when resetting the check engine light is to not ignore regular maintenance on your vehicle.
 Regular oil changes, tire rotations, and other routine upkeep can help prevent potential issues that may trigger the check engine light.
 By staying on top of your vehicle’s maintenance schedule, you can reduce the likelihood of the light coming on in the first place.
-Ignoring regular maintenance can lead to more serious problems down the road, so it’s best to address any issues promptly.
+Ignoring regular can lead to more serious problems down the road, so it’s best to address any issues promptly.

 • Regularly check your vehicle’s fluids, including oil, coolant, and transmission fluid.